Lastingham

-Lastingham is a village and civil parish which lies in the Ryedale district of North Yorkshire, England.
+Lastingham is a village and civil parish in North Yorkshire, England.
 It is on the southern fringe of the North York Moors, 5 mi north-east of Kirkbymoorside, and 1.5 mi to the east of Hutton-le-Hole.
 It was home to the early missionaries to the Angles, St. Cedd and his brother, St. Chad.
 At the 2001 census, the parish had a population of 96, increasing to 233 (including Spaunton) at the 2011 Census.
-It is in the historic North Riding of Yorkshire.